-1. The New Orleans Police Department is committed to the belief that video/audio documentation of a Department member's daily encounters is an important and valuable resource for law enforcement.
-The New Orleans Police Department also is committed to respecting civilians' reasonable privacy expectations, including but not limited to medical and health privacy and privacy in one's home.

-- 2. Selected field assignments may be equipped with Body-Worn Camera ("BWC") devices per Appendix "A" of this policy.
-The AXON body and AXON flex systems manufactured by Taser International are the only BWC equipment authorized for use.
+- 1. The New Orleans Police Department is committed to the belief that audio/video documentation of a Department member's daily encounters is an important and valuable resource for law enforcement.
+The New Orleans Police Department is also committed to respecting civilians' reasonable privacy expectations, including but not limited to medical and health privacy and privacy in one's home. - 2.
+Selected field assignments may be equipped with Body-Worn Camera ("BWC") devices per Appendix "A" of this policy.
+The BWC systems manufactured by Taser International are the only BWC equipment authorized for use.
 Use of this technology provides for audio/video documentation of a police officer's enforcement and investigative activities from the perspective of the officer's person.
-Benefits to using this equipment can be expected to promote officer safety, result in greater transparency, more effective prosecution, and improved protection against false allegations of excessive use of force, racial profiling, or other misconduct.
-This policy is intended to achieve an appropriate balance between the benefits of BWC devices and civilians' reasonable expectations of privacy. - 3.
-The BWC device is used to record certain activities, as set out in this policy, thereby creating an unbiased visual and/or audio record of the incident and a supplement to the officer's report.
-Audio or video recordings of enforcement or investigative actions are evidence, and subject to rules of disclosure.
+Benefits to using this equipment can be expected to promote officer safety, result in greater transparency, more effective prosecution, and improved protection against false allegations of excessive use of force, racial profiling, or other forms of misconduct.
+This policy is intended to achieve an appropriate balance between the benefits of BWC devices and civilians' reasonable expectations of privacy.

+3. The BWC device is used to record certain activities, as set out in this policy, thereby creating an unbiased audio/video record of the incident and a supplement to the officer's report.
+Audio/video recordings of enforcement or investigative actions are evidence, and subject to rules of disclosure.
 It is in the best interest of justice that the Department regulates and controls all forms of evidence collection and storage.